Garth Risk Hallberg

 Garth Risk Hallberg (born November 1978) is an American author.
-His debut novel is City on Fire.
+His debut novel, City on Fire, was published by Knopf in 2015.

+Early life and education

 Hallberg was born outside Baton Rouge, Louisiana and grew up in Greenville, North Carolina.
-In 2001 he received a degree in English from Washington University in St. Louis, where he met Elise White, his future wife.
 Both of Hallberg's parents were teachers; his father was also a writer.
 They divorced when Hallberg was 13.

+In 2001, he received a degree in English from Washington University in St. Louis, where he met his future wife, Elise White.